Melatonin: What You Need To Know

 In addition to issues mentioned above, there are some things to consider regarding melatonin’s safety in children.

-Melatonin supplements appear to be safe for most children for short-term use, but there aren’t many studies on children and melatonin.
+Melatonin supplements at normal doses appear to be safe for most children for short-term use, but there aren’t many studies on children and melatonin.
 Also, there’s little information on the long-term effects of melatonin use in children.
 Because melatonin is a hormone, it’s possible that melatonin supplements could affect hormonal development, including puberty, menstrual cycles, and overproduction of the hormone prolactin, but we don’t know for sure.

 Possible melatonin supplement side effects reported in children have usually been mild and have included: